shashankch2003/amazonclone/README.md

 Amazon Clone - Full Stack Project

+before you would like to add features and improvee star ⭐the repo it really help me to push more innovative projects and i really appricate for your time
 Overview
 This project is an **Amazon Clone** built using **React** for the frontend, **Firebase** for backend services such as authentication and database, and **Stripe** for payment integration.
 The project mimics key features of an e-commerce platform like Amazon, including user registration, product browsing, shopping cart functionality, and secure checkout with payment processing.